snovaisg/ICD-Mappings/README.md

 Supports mapping either a `single code` at a time, or an iterable of codes (range, list, np.array, pd.Series, etc...).

 Important Note: when icd9 or icd10 is mentioned it refers to icd9-cm and icd10-cm.

+It also validates whether an icd9 code is a valid procedure or diagnostic.

 # Current Supported Mappings